AineNicD/pands-project/README.md

 #### Research Plots

 To start the reseach of the data, I created a histogram, scatterplot and boxplot to get a closer look at how the variables are represented.
-I got good help with this from [ref](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
+I got good help with this from [machine learning mastery](https://machinelearningmastery.com/machine-learning-in-python-step-by-step/).
 I then created the plots [hist-variable.py](https://github.com/AineNicD/pands-project/blob/master/hist-variable.py), [scattervariable.py](https://github.com/AineNicD/pands-project/blob/master/scattervariable.py) and [boxvariable.py](https://github.com/AineNicD/pands-project/blob/master/boxvariable.py).

 I found my perfered method to load the iris data into my code is;
 ~~~